-In contrast, Microsoft's product was 100 per cent accurate when handling legitimate software.
-This boosted its overall accuracy rating, but not enough to save it from last place overall.
+All but one product was 100 per cent accurate when handling legitimate software.
+This boosted their overall accuracy ratings but, in Microsoft's case, not enough to save it from last place overall.

-Overall, considering each product's ability to handle both malware and legitimate applications, the clear winners were Symantec Endpoint Protection Enterprise Edition and Kaspersky Endpoint Security for Windows.
-Both win AAA awards.
+Overall, considering each product's ability to handle both malware and legitimate applications, there are no clear winners.
+Kaspersky Endpoint Security for Windows and Symantec Endpoint Protection Enterprise Edition lead the pack, but all other products also win AAA awards with the notable exception of Microsoft's, which fails to achieve even a C grade.